AnnaLenaO/rasp-temp-web/ServerRPi/README.md

 # The folder should now consist of node_modules, package.json & package-lock.json

-# Confirm that package.json has express as a dependencie and index.js as main
+# Confirm that package.json has express as a dependencie, module as type and index.js as main

 # Create a file index.js in the project folder with the the same content as in: